Bouchard Père & Fils - Monthélie 1er Cru Les Duresses Domaine 2021

 Vinous

-"Charming balance between freshness and acidity, yet complex and supple."
+"A charming balance between freshness and acidity, while remaining complex and supple."

-"With its aromas of black fruit, spice, smoke and plum, Monthélie 1er Cru Les Duresses 2021 is medium to full-bodied, fleshy and lively, with a rather powerful, deep profile.
-Like its communal-level counterpart, this is a wine of great quality, which will nevertheless require a little patience."
+"With its aromas of black fruit, spice, smoke, and plum, the 2021 Monthélie 1er Cru Les Duresses is medium-bodied to full-bodied, fleshy and lively, with a rather powerful and deep profile.
+Like its counterpart at the communal level, this is a high-quality wine, but one that will require a little patience.
 (Wine Advocate 2023)

-Buy your Bouchard Père et Fils wines at the best price on private sale!
+Buy your Bouchard Père et Fils wines at the best price in a private sale!

 Eye